5t3ph/moderncss-dot-dev/src/pages/centering.md

 date: "2020-05-17"
 ---

-<p class="tdbc-h3 tdbc-text-align-center tdbc-ink--primary">Get ready to learn how to approach the age old question faced by many a CSS practitioner:<br/> "How do I center a div?"</p>
+<p class="h3 text-align-center ink--primary">Get ready to learn how to approach the age old question faced by many a CSS practitioner:<br/> "How do I center a div?"</p>

 ## Use Cases Covered